Syncing SwiftData with Firebase in Swift 6

 }

-// Fetch all books locally
+// Fetch books from local storage

 func fetchBooks() async throws -> [Book] {